SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 Used jakarta.persistence.criteria.Predicate in the toPredicate method, not java.util.function.Predicate.
 Adding the required @NonNull annotation to the parameters of the toPredicate method:
 Imported org.springframework.lang.NonNull and annotate Root<Trade> root, CriteriaQuery<?> query, and CriteriaBuilder criteriaBuilder in the anonymous inner class.

+### Problem

+[ERROR] /C:/Users/saksa/cbfacademy/trade-capture-system/backend/src/main/java/com/technicalchallenge/service/TradeRsqlVisitor.java:[22,39] cannot find symbol
+[ERROR] symbol: class AbstractRSQLVisitor

+### Solution

+I checked pom file and the dependency is there mvn clean install then `mvn dependency:tree
+`
+to confirm the RSQL dependency is present.
+I can see the rsql dependency is there [INFO] +- cz.jirutka.rsql:rsql-parser:jar:2.1.0:compile

+I found out that the class AbstractRSQLVisitor does not exist in the rsql-parser library version you are using (2.1.0).
+I changed to RSQLVisitor class.